Epay-Rosales/emily.github.io/README.md

 ### REST API Documentation

 Followed a Real Python tutorial to create an app of people and their notes.
-Using Python, and other tools, created an API documentation in Swagger UI.
+Using Python and a few other tools, created an API documentation in Swagger UI.

 <img
      src="Flask API.png"